azat-co/practicalnode/chapter16/chapter16.md

 {"statusCode":"200","body":"{\"Items\":[],\"Count\":0,\"ScannedCount\":0}","headers":{"Content-Type":"application/json"}}
 ```

 The function is working and fetching from the database.
 You can test other HTTP methods by modifying the input.
-For example, to test creation of an item:
+For example, to test creation of an item use POST method and provide the proper body with must have `TableName` and `Item` fields just like in our Node code of our function (*what we coded in the function, exactly that must be used in the body*):

 ```json
 {